avivbh1/python_interpreter/README.md

 ### Executing program

-Simpy start the main file with double click on _main.exe_ and start write in python
+Simpy start the main file with double click on _my_python.exe_ in the Debug file and start write in python

 ## Help